Mohsnmonji/Political-Terror_Dashboard/README.md

 # Political Terror Scale (PTS) Trend Dashboard

-This repository contains the R code and data for the **Political Terror Scale** Interactive Dashboard.
+This repository contains the R code and data for the **Political Terror Scale** Dashboard.
 The dashboard allows users to explore trends in Political Terror Scores (PTS) for various countries and regions from 1976 to 2023.
-The app provides an interactive interface to visualize these trends based on reports from Amnesty International, Human Rights Watch, and the U.S. Department of State.
+The app provides an interactive interface to visualize these trends based on PTS Dataset provided by the Political Terror Scale (PTS) project.

 ## Features